FGMEMBERS/B-1B/readme-bone.txt

 Flight:

 - dependent on your altitude and speed choose 15/25/45/55/67 degrees wingweep (d/D)
-- max speed at sea level is mach 1.1, at altitude mach 1.3, because of structural damage to engine inlets
+- max speed at sea level is mach 1.2, at altitude mach 1.3, at altitude short periods at mach 1.5 are possible, but you put the wings on danger to twist
-- typical performance speed is around mach 0.8 - 0.95 @sea level and mach 0.9 - 1.1 at altitude.
+- typical performance speed is around mach 0.8 - 0.95 @sea level and mach 0.9 - 1.2 at altitude.

 - 15 degrees ws: used for takeoff/landing <290 knots @ sealevel
-- 25 degrees ws: used for slow flight/refuelling < 360 knots @sealevel
+- 25 degrees ws: used for slow flight/refuelling < 350 knots @sealevel
 - 45 degrees ws: used for cruise at high altitude (mach 0.6 - 0.75)
 - 55 degrees ws: used for high/low alt flight (above mach 0.7)
 - 67 degrees ws: used for high/low alt flight (above mach 0.8)